 To Make the Apple Pie Filling:

 - You're welcome to peel your apples.
 This is optional.
-Sometimes I do and sometimes I don't.
-You choose!
-Core and slice your apples into 1/4-inch pieces.
+I personally like to peel the apples.
+Halve the apples, remove the core and then slice the apples into thin 1/4-inch pieces.
 OR, you can use a mandolin and slice them very thinly.
+Add the apple slices to a large bowl.
 Squeeze in the lemon juice, being sure to catch any seeds.

-- Add the flour, brown sugar, cinnamon and salt; toss until the apples are evenly coated.
+- Next, add the flour, brown sugar, cinnamon, vanilla extract and salt; toss until the apples are evenly coated.

 To Assemble the Apple Pie:

 - Remove the first disc of dough from the refrigerator and allow to come to room temperature for about 5 minutes.
 Liberally flour your work surface and rolling pin.
 Begin to roll the dough, being sure to rotate it every so often to avoid sticking, to a 13-inch round.
 Wrap the dough around the rolling pin and unroll it over the pie dish.

 - Gently fit the dough into the bottom and up the sides of the pie tin.
 Trim the dough around the pie tin, leaving about a 1/2-inch overhang.
 Recombine the scraps and set them aside.
 We’ll use them for the lattice.
 Transfer the pie shell to the refrigerator while you roll out the second disc.